Editor’s note: This post was originally published on 3/26/19 and has been updated for accuracy and comprehension.

 Be careful not to segment based on your services or products.
 It should really be all about the client.
 Try categories like retired/not retired; married/single, etc.

-What you should do: Establish a lifecycle.
+3. Establish a lifecycle.

 Your business should be ready to respond to customers at various points in the customer lifecycle.